 "We support and encourage our team members to seek advanced degrees, specialty certifications, and advanced learning opportunities.
-We’ve had many women who have advanced within their profession while working at continued, and we’ve cheered on their success every step of the journey." — Stacy Williams, COO of continued
+We’ve had many women advance within their profession while working at Continued, and we’ve cheered on their success every step of the journey." — Stacy Williams, COO of Continued and CEO of Simucase

 One of the ways we ensure an inclusive workplace is by having a culture that places an emphasis on gender equality.